Ideal-specific elimination orders form a star-shaped region: Notation

-In this work we consider normed reduced Gr\"obner-bases: Let $\I\subseteq \K[Y]$ be some monomial ideal and let $\prec$ be some monomial order.
-A Gr\"obner basis $G$ for $\I$ \wrt\ $\prec$ is called \emph{reduced} if for every pair $g,h\in G$, $g\ne h$ one has that $\ttlm_{\prec}(g)$ does not divide any monomial of $h$.
-Moreover $G$ is called normed if for all $g\in G$ the leading coefficient is $1$.
+In this work we consider reduced Gr\"obner bases: Let $\I\subseteq \K[Y]$ be some monomial ideal and let $\prec$ be some monomial order.
+A Gr\"obner basis $G$ for $\I$ \wrt\ $\prec$ is called \emph{reduced} if for every pair $g,h\in G$, $g\ne h$ one has that $\ttlt_{\prec}(g)$ does not divide any monomial of $h$ (so $h$ can not be reduced by $g$ any further).
+Moreover $G$ is called \emph{normed} if for all $g\in G$ the leading coefficient is $1$.

 Every ideal $\I\subseteq \K[Y]$ has a unique finite normed \underline{reduced} Gr\"obner basis with respect to $\prec$ (see \cite{book::cox_little_oshea}, \cite{phd::buchberger}), which we denote by $\redGB(\I,\prec)$.